 I. Department Communications

-Your email: The department will communicate with you using the email address that you provide and that is entered on the graduate portal.
+Email: The department will communicate with you using the email address that you provide and that is listed in the graduate portal.
 You may choose whether to use the “.ucla.edu” address you are provided or some other address.
 If you do not read your mail at least daily on the address that we have for you, please set it to forward your email to whatever address you do use.

+Department Resources Website: The Department maintains a website of resources for grad students and faculty, based on the same Moodle platform as course websites.
+You will need to log in with your UCLA credentials to access this website.
+The link is

+https://moodle2.sscnet.ucla.edu/course/view/PoliSciResources

 II.
 Enrollment & Advisors

-Enrollment: Graduate students who have not advanced to candidacy must enroll in at least,12 units (typically three four-unit courses) to be considered a full-time student.
+Enrollment: Graduate students who have not advanced to candidacy must enroll in at least 12 units (typically three four-unit courses) to be considered a full-time student.
 After advancing to candidacy, you must be enrolled in 8 units.
 You are expected to enroll in classes and drop and add courses by the end of the second week of the quarter.
 Any late enrollments must be completed by the end of the third week of the quarter.
 You must maintain full-time enrollment throughout the quarter in order to protect your employment benefits and to meet the terms of any financial awards.

 The last day of classes in a quarter (i.e., Friday of the tenth week) is the deadline for dropping classes.
 If you drop, no notation appears on your transcript.